CodeMaxx/Awesome-Terminal-Commands/README.md

 `clear` or `^l` - scrolls down to an empty screen

-`reset` - change terminal to default settings
+`reset` - initialises terminal variables to thier default value

+`passwd <username>` - Change password for a user

 `find <query>` - finds files and directories with name `query` in the current directory and its subdirectories<br/>
 `find -d <query>` - looks for a directory with name `query`<br/>